 Introduction

-- Fetch all users and groups from the identity store targets (e.g. Okta, Active Directory, …) and synchronize this with the matching identity store in Raito Cloud.
-Note that a data source can also be an identity store when it manages its own users & groups (e.g. Snowflake).
+1. Fetch all users and groups from the identity store (e.g. Okta, Microsoft Entra ID, …) or from the data source (which will also have accounts and possibly groups) and synchronize this with the matching identity store in Raito Cloud.

 Step 9 and 10 in the picture